A Meditation Pilgrimage · Southern Morocco

 January 28 – February 6, 2027

-The Journey
+The

-The Desert
+The

 The Erg Chigaga and Maidr Desert lie south of Morocco’s Anti-Atlas mountains, a pristine expanse rarely touched by mass tourism.
 Its vast plains, sculpted dunes, and ancient rock formations offer a raw beauty and a sense of boundless space.
 Tamarisk groves and traces of nomadic life punctuate the horizon, yet much of the desert remains untouched, carrying a deep stillness that feels both intimate and infinite.